BrunoFrancioni/Todoist-Replication-Software/API/README.md

 '/tasks/:idtask' → `put` changes information of a task.

-'/tasks/users/:iduser?deleted=false&project=true' → `get` returns all the tasks of the user that haves not being deleted and also the ones that belong to a Project.

-'/tasks/users/:iduser?deleted=true&project=true' → `get` returns all the tasks deleted of a user and also the ones that belong to a Project.
+'/tasks/:iduser/today' → `get` returns all the users's tasks of the actual day.

-'/tasks/users/:iduser?deleted=false&project=false' → `get` returns all the tasks of the user that haves not being deleted but without the ones that belong to a project.
+'/tasks/:iduser/inbox' → `get` returns all the user's tasks of the actual day without the ones that belongs to a project.

-'/tasks/users/:iduser?deleted=true&project=false' → `get` returns all the tasks deleted of a user but without the ones that belong to a project.
+'/tasks/:iduser/upcoming' → `get` returns all the user's tasks from today onwards.

-'/tasks/projects/:idproject?deleted=false' → `get`  returns all the tasks that belongs to the project without the deleted ones.
+'/tasks/:iduser/deleted' → `get` returns all the user's tasks deleted.

 '/tasks/projects/:idproject?deleted=true' → `get` returns all the tasks deleted that belongs to the project.

-'/tasks/:idtask' →`delete` marks as deleted the task.
+'/tasks/:idtask' → `delete` marks as deleted the task.

 **Projects Table.**